 Start reading the labels of your products.
 If a brand specifically calls out that the product is formulated without parabens, phthalates, or sulfates, you’re on the right track.
 Safety first!

-If you have any questions, feel free to comment below or shoot me an email!
+If you have any questions about my night skincare routine, feel free to comment below or shoot me an email!
 I love talking about products and hearing what works!
 Do you have a skincare product you swear by?